2025 student service design challenge - design a service that promotes equality and inclusivity

 Coaching and judging

 Each student design team will have regular (online) coaching and mentoring sessions.
 The coaches support the teams individually and as a group during the discovery phase (round 2), define phase (round 3) and development phase (round 4).
 Each team will also have a dedicated team coach, an IBM design strategist and practitioner.
 The team coaches will give each team feedback and provide help in specific areas.
-Former SSDC winners kick off each round with a plenary session in which they tell all teams on what to expect in that round, based on their own experiences as SSDC participants in previous editions.
+Former SSDC winners will kick off each round with a plenary session, sharing insights and expectations for that round, based on their own experiences as participants in previous editions of the SSDC.

 logo SDD